MilosPopov007/Credit_Risk_Analysis/README.md

 Once we have designed and implemented these algorithms, our analysis will evaluate their performance and see how well our models predict data.<br>

 ![This is an image](https://github.com/MilosPopov007/Credit_Risk_Analysis/blob/main/Resources/FRMP_Market_small.jpg)

+## Results:

+Use of Resampling Models to Predict Credit Risk

+Using the Imbalanced-learn and Scikit-learn libraries, I will evaluate three machine learning models by using resampling to determine which is better at predicting credit risk.
+First, I will use the oversampling RandomOverSampler and SMOTE algorithms, and then the undersampling ClusterCentroids algorithm.
+Using these algorithms, we will :
+* Resample the dataset (  credit card credit dataset from LendingClub )
+* View the count of the target classes
+* Train a logistic regression classifier
+* Calculate the balanced accuracy score
+* Generate a confusion matrix
+* Generate a classification report